lane-willis/notes/cgcs-staff-information/github-flowchart.md

 CGCS Staff: This page is the navigation page for CGCS Staff to find documentation on anything going on in the office.
    1. GitHub FlowChart
    2. CGCS Office Space Breakdown
+   3. CGCS Job Descriptions
+   4. CGCS Job Responsibilities
-   3. GitHub Home
+   5. GitHub Home
       1. Introduction
       2. What is a repository?
       3. Do you know about the period?
       4. What is markdown?
-   4. HubSpot Home
+   6. HubSpot Home
       1. Introduction
       2. How do I learn about HubSpot?
       3. Property Triage